(Updated on 25/2/16)

-Frodo is clearly a little troubled, something we’ve had glimpses off before.
+Frodo is clearly a little troubled, something we’ve had glimpses of before.
 Something – several things – are gnawing away at him, and the joy and relief of a completed quest haven’t been shining brightly through.
 Tolkien belabours this point over the last few chapters, and it is one of the last real sub-plots.

 Arwen actually gets to talk here for a page or so, a rare sounding from what is nominally one of the most important female characters in the story.
 She perceives Frodo’s disquiet, as every other Elf character along the way will.
 Frodo misses his Uncle and wants to see him again before what must be an inevitable end.
 But more than that, Frodo is sick at heart over his very existence in a way.
 He isn’t suicidal, though he is depressed.
 He seems to be suffering through something we can relate to post-traumatic stress disorder thanks to his numerous horrific wounds – knife, sting and tooth – and Middle-Earth does not really have the means of helping him.
 Even a return to the Shire will be a temporary reprieve, nothing more.
 Arwen gifts Frodo his solution, a place on one of the last boats out of the land.

-Gimli and Eomer interject in the middle of all this gloom with some humour, calling back to what seems like their ancient argument over Galadriel in “The Riders of Rohan”.
-This little sequence is an excellent rounding off to the tiniest of insignificant sub-plots, that the reader most likely forgot 17 chapters ago.
-That Eomer is able to jokingly laugh of the matter by placing Arwen on a pedestal is good in that it shows off the friendly camaraderie of the good guys, but also in the way that it portrays Arwen.
+Gimli and Eomer interject in the middle of all this gloom with some humour, calling back to what seems like their ancient argument over Galadriel in “The Riders Of Rohan”.
+This little sequence is an excellent rounding off to the tiniest of insignificant sub-plots, that the reader most likely forgot seventeen chapters ago.
+That Eomer is able to jokingly laugh off the matter by placing Arwen on a pedestal is good in that it shows off the friendly camaraderie of the good guys, but also in the way that it portrays Arwen.
 It isn’t just Aragorn mooning over her, and lots of other peoples are very enamoured.
 Arwen really needed more of this kind of thing, aside from more direct appearances, to make her a better character.

 The journey home begins, or perhaps if we’re counting the trip from Cormallen to Minis Tirith, restarts.
 This chapter is essentially some of the books greatest hits in reverse, as Tolkien guides us past numerous landmarks and areas that we have seen already.